 Parameters required for local studies - we can have one example ionogram showing these for a specific location.

+There are two parameters that are of scientific value that should be scaled.

+foF1.5: The ordinary wave critical frequency of the intermediate stratification between the F1 and F2 layers.

+hʹF1.5: The minimum virtual height of the ordinary wave trace F1.5 layer.

 Guidance notes for scaling